pnp/powershell/documentation/Get-PnPAADUser.md

   * Microsoft Graph API : One of Directory.Read.All, Directory.ReadWrite.All, User.Read.All, User.ReadWrite.All

-Retrieves users from Azure Active Directory
+Retrieves users from Azure Active Directory.
+By default the following properties will be loaded: BusinessPhones, DisplayName, GivenName, JobTitle, Mail, MobilePhone, OfficeLocation, PreferredLanguage, Surname, UserPrincipalName, Id, AccountEnabled

 ## SYNTAX